ADHD and Addiction: Mental Health Treatment at Lumina Recovery

 Impulsivity and Risk-Taking

 One of the primary symptoms of ADHD, particularly in the hyperactive-impulsive presentation, is impulsivity.
-This trait can lead to risk-taking behaviors, including experimenting with drugs or drinking alcohol.
+This trait can lead to risk-taking behaviors, including experimenting with drugs or alcohol.

 Brain Chemistry